percona/k8spg-docs/docs/minikube.md

     including the password for the `pguser` user, which you will need to access the cluster.

-    Use `kubectl get secrets` command to see the list of Secrets objects(by default Secrets object you are interested in has `cluster1-pguser-secret` name).
-Then `kubectl get secret cluster1-pguser-secret -o yaml` will return the YAML file with generated secrets, including the password which should look as follows:
+    Use `kubectl get secrets` command to see the list of Secrets objects (by default Secrets object you are interested in has `minimal-cluster-pguser-secret` name).
+Then you can use `kubectl get secret minimal-cluster-pguser-secret -o yaml` to look through the YAML file with generated secrets (the actual password will be base64-encoded), or just get the needed password with the following command:

-    ```yaml
-    ...
-    data:
-      ...
-      password: cGd1c2VyX3Bhc3N3b3JkCg==
+    ``` {.bash data-prompt="$"}
+    $ kubectl get secrets minimal-cluster-users -o yaml -o jsonpath='{.data.postgres}' | base64 --decode | tr '\n' ' ' && echo " "
     ```

-    Here the actual password is base64-encoded, and `echo 'cGd1c2VyX3Bhc3N3b3JkCg==' | base64 --decode` will bring it back to a human-readable form (in this example it will be a `pguser_password` string).

 6. Check connectivity to a newly created cluster.